pouyakary/arendelle-book/basics/README.md

 <hr />

 #### Exercise
-For developers there are so many exercises one of the very first they should start with is "reading" and "writing" codes.
+For developers there are so many exercises in which one of the very first ones is "reading" and "writing" codes.
 We start with reading codes and don't you worry they will never be hard!
 Read the following code and draw it on a grid screen:

 ```
 rpr dp dp lp lp
 ```

 **NOTE** : The shape you have created is called [Glider](http://en.wikipedia.org/wiki/Glider_%28Conway%27s_Life%29) from the [Conway's Game Of Life](http://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
 The first proved to be awesome cellular automaton which is accepted by most hackers to be their logo.

 <hr />